 - Review reports

 - Handling and approving reports

 It’s good to note that the discussion should be made from the user’s point of view.
 Based on who your audience is, you have to get into their shoes and analyze how easy or difficult performing any of the tasks could be.
-This way, you will reach a point where you can improve them, creating better user retention.
+This way, you will reach a point where you can improve flow, creating better user retention.

 Bringing it all together as user flows

-The UX designer outlines the Product Core Flows – they design the sitemap, that includes the screens and the steps the users have to take in order to achieve their goals.
+The UX designer outlines the Product Core Flows – they design the sitemap that includes the screens and the steps the users have to take in order to achieve their goals.
 This usually is in the form of a diagram.